 As such, the Victorian Curriculum is a central component of the school’s teaching and learning program.
 Our Curriculum Design is the school-based plan for delivering, expanding and extending this common set of knowledge, skills and capabilities in ways that best utilise local resources, expertise and contexts.
 This is paramount to the achievement of our School Purpose.
 It enables us to develop particular specialisations and areas of expertise and innovation while ensuring the curriculum is comprehensively taught.

 Evidence based, high impact teaching practices are utilised across every aspect of our teaching to support the developmental learning needs of each student.
-Our skillful and passionate teachers work collaboratively to develop specific teaching and learning programs using careful analysis of student progress through comprehensive assessment.
+Our skilful and passionate teachers work collaboratively to develop specific teaching and learning programs using careful analysis of student progress through comprehensive assessment.
 Units of work and individual lessons are purposefully planned to extend, challenge and support each individual’s needs and abilities.
-Critical to 21st century learners, our students are supported to be critical thinkers, collaborative workers, and resilient and inquisitive individuals.
+Vital to 21st century learners, our students are supported to be critical thinkers, collaborative workers, and resilient and inquisitive individuals.

 The structure of our curriculum is carefully mapped, reviewed and evaluated each year to ensure it reflects the needs of our students and the fidelity of the Victorian Curriculum.